 - BeyondTrust Remote Support Command API – BeyondTrust Remote Support (formerly called Bomgar) is a secure remote support software that enables help desk teams to quickly and securely access and fix any remote device anywhere, on any platform, with a single solution.
 BeyondTrust offers a REST API that is integrated into our Service Desk Ticketing system.
 Read more about BeyondTrust and it’s API.

 - Liaison WebAdmit API – Liaison’s WebAdMIT is a robust admissions management solution that helps our University work more strategically to recruit, evaluate, admit and enroll best-fit students for your institution’s programs.
 WebAdmit offers a REST API and was my first exposure to working with an API.
 Since it was being developed as our University transitioned into this new admissions management solution, I had the opportunity to help the Liaison developers make updates to their API by being an early adopter (2015) and sending them feedback from a developer’s standpoint.
-I used this API to integrate admission data into our existing PhD Application Viewer system.
+I used this API to integrate admission data into our existing PhD Application Viewer system, create reports for various departments, and more.
 Read more about Liaision Admission Management System and WebAdmit API here.